remix-run/remix/docs/guides/resource-routes.md

 Remix will process it as a classic layout-less container route.

 An example use case would be a layout-less route providing shared data for the child routes.
-In this case, errors from the loader would be handled by the exported ErrorBoundary instead of bubbling higher.
+In this case, errors from the Loader would be handled by the exported `ErrorBoundary` instead of bubbling higher.

-If you export `ErrorBoundary` from a resource route by mistake, the response from the loader will be ignored, Remix will render partent route with empty `<Outlet>`, and you get a message:
+If you export `ErrorBoundary` from a resource route by mistake, the response from the Loader will be ignored, Remix will render partent route with empty `<Outlet>`, and you get a message:

 ```sh
 Matched leaf route at location "/path/to/resource/" does not have an element or Component.